Shifnal Lease Extension - Your Legal Fees Calculator

 Recently asked questions relating to Shifnal Lease Extensions

-I am looking at investing in a holiday home but it has a lease that expires in 14 years.
+I am considering investing in a second home but it has a lease that expires in eighteen years.
 Its in Shifnal - I wanted to see if with your services it is possible for this to be extended?

 I am currently negotiating a lease extension for my flat in Shifnal as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?